 - Place the slices in a steaming basket and add one cup of water to your pot.

 - Cook on high pressure for 4-6 minutes and follow up with a quick release.
-As a rule, a 4-minute cooking time will be sufficient for smaller cubes while a 6-minute cooking time will suit longer/thicker slices best.
+As a rule, 4-minute cooking time will be sufficient for smaller cubes while a 6-minute cooking time will suit longer/thicker slices best.

 - Try our Instant Pot butternut squash recipe here.